MicrosoftDocs/well-architected/well-architected/security/identity-access.md

 -   **Avoid permanent or standing access** by using the JIT features of your IdP.
 For break glass situations, follow an emergency access process.

--   **Use modern access protocols** like passwordless authentication or multifactor authentication (MFA).
+-   **Use modern access protocols** like passwordless authentication or multifactor authentication.
 Externalize those mechanisms to your IdP.

 -   Enforce key security attributes by using **conditional access policies**.